 While Botox has been the leading skin-smoothing, muscle-relaxing agent for decades, there's now a new brand on the scene to cater to your unique needs.
 Jeuveau is used just like Botox, however adding another solution offers up more options for consumers based on what exactly they're looking for.
 The differences are subtle, but I'll take all the options I can get.

 A More Effective Way to Sheet-Mask

-"For noticeably hydrated, bright, and dewy skin in just 20 minutes," celebrity facialist Georgia Louise shares, "I always use the Pulse+Glo Ion Enhancer ($165) with my sheet masks."
-According to Louise, this device uses galvanic current to penetrate the active ingredients 1000 times deeper into your skin for an instant glow.
-So, rather than just slapping on a mask and calling it a day, this device will help to yield faster, more visible results each time.
+"For noticeably hydrated, bright, and dewy skin in just 20 minutes," celebrity facialist Georgia Louise shares, "I always use the Pulse+Glo Ion Enhancer ($170) with my sheet masks."
+According to Louise, this device uses galvanic current to penetrate the active ingredients deeper into your skin for an instant glow.
+So, rather than just slapping on a mask and calling it a day, this device promises to help yield faster, more visible results each time.

 Baswan SM, Klosner AE, Glynn K, et al. Therapeutic Potential of Cannabidiol (CBD) for Skin Health and Disorders.
 Clin Cosmet Investig Dermatol.
 2020;13:927-942. doi:10.2147/CCID.S286411